fotescodev/kaon/core-concepts/technical-approach-draft.md

    * Participants can opt for cold staking, which allows them to stake tokens without having them online.
 4. **Dynamic Validation**:
    * The validator set can dynamically adjust to changes in validator participation, such as new validators joining or existing validators leaving.
-5. **Galaxy Consensus Role**:
+5. **BFT Consensus Role**:
-   * The Galaxy consensus mechanism works in tandem with the dPoS framework to validate transactions and produce blocks.
+   * The BFT consensus mechanism works in tandem with the dPoS framework to validate transactions and produce blocks.

 ***